 R-value: 4.3

-What we don’t: Does not live up to its 4.3 R-value; basic two-way valve slows deflation compared to most modern pads.
+What we don’t: Doesn't live up to its 4.3 R-value; basic two-way valve slows down deflation.

-New to the scene is the Big Agnes Zoom UL, the lightest pad in their lineup and—on paper at least—worthy competition to the likes of the Therm-a-Rest NeoAir XLite NXT and Nemo Tensor above.
-The Zoom UL slots in between the two headlining pads in terms of weight and R-value, but goes above and beyond with a rectangular build, 3.25 inches of cushion (including 3.5-in. side rails), and supportive O-beam construction that’s similar to that of our top comfort pick, the Sea to Summit Ether Light XT Insulated.
+New to the scene is the Big Agnes Zoom UL, the lightest pad in their lineup and—on paper at least—worthy competition to the likes of the Therm-a-Rest NeoAir XLite NXT and Nemo Tensor All-Season above.
+The Zoom UL slots in between the two headlining pads in terms of weight but goes above and beyond with a roomier rectangular build and supportive O-beam construction that’s similar to that of our top comfort pick, the Sea to Summit Ether Light XT Insulated.
+You also get a generous 3.5 inches of cushion, which is identical to the Tensor and 0.5 inches thicker than the NeoAir XLite.
 And at $180, it undercuts the aforementioned pads by a significant $20 to $30.
-So, why such a low ranking?

 See the Big Agnes Zoom UL